hrishihpatel/Docker/SQL Server on Linux (in Docker).md

 That is all you need to do, you can see if you docker container is running by running "docker ps -a".

+If you're not a Terminal fan, i would recommend installing [Kitematic](https://kitematic.com/), a visual representation of Docker Container.

 # Connect using Azure Data Studio (AKA SQL Management Studio)

 You can [download Azure Data Studio here](https://github.com/Microsoft/azuredatastudio)